ahkharsha/FlowConneqt/README.md

 ### **4. Advertise & Monetize**

 - Promote your content or products using blockchain-powered ad systems.
-- Pay for ads or receive ad payments in MNT tokens.
+- Pay for ads or receive ad payments in FLOW tokens.

 ### **5. Follow & Engage**